 Prerequisite(s): Permission of instructor.

 PSY 960 - Internship

 Provides psychology students with an opportunity to work in a professional setting and begin to connect their academic knowledge with experiences, expectations, values, and demands of the world outside the classroom.
 Students will meet weekly to discuss professional, psychological, ethical, and other issues relevant to the internship experience.
 Students are required to complete a minimum of ten hours a week at their internship, keep a professional journal, attend class meetings, and give a formal presentation about their experience.

-Pass/fail only.
+Pass/Fail only.

 Prerequisite(s): Permission of instructor.

-PSY 975 - Thesis I

-A student with a strong interest in, and intellectual curiosity about, a particular topic may select to conduct a psychology thesis.
+PSY 970 - Psychology Independent Study/Research Each independent study/research course is to be designed in consultation with a faculty sponsor.
+PSY 975 - Thesis I A student with a strong interest in, and intellectual curiosity about, a particular topic may select to conduct a psychology thesis.
 Students who are accepted into the Thesis Program will conduct two semesters of independent and original research, write a thesis based on that empirical or theoretical work, and make an oral defense of the thesis at a colloquium attended by faculty and students.
 See this catalog, an advisor, or the Psychology Department website for additional information about the requirements of the Thesis Program and how to apply.
 Successful completion of both semesters of the thesis program fulfills the required CUE.
-Prerequisite(s): Junior/senior standing and permission of instructor.
-PSY 104 - Research Methods in Psychology .
-PSY 270 - Research Apprenticeship and/or PSY 970 Independent Study/Research strongly recommended.
+Junior/senior standing.